 2. It showed that all feelings are necessary and beneficial.

 In Riley’s head, Joy was the emotion that was most often in charge, and she struggled to keep Sadness from bringing Riley down.
 But as the movie progressed, we were led to see that Sadness wasn’t just an unwanted feeling.
 Rather she was completely necessary, and without her, Joy couldn’t truly function as Joy.
 My daughter really struggles when she sees me sad or crying.
 She gets agitated and tells me I can’t be sad – I think because it makes her feel like her world is collapsing.
 After watching the movie, though, we are more able to talk about how everyone feels sad sometimes, and that we don’t need to try to ignore sadness or make it go away.

-3. It provided a great colour analogy for different feelings.
+3. It provided a great color analogy for different feelings.

-Each of the emotions in the movie is associated with a colour: Joy is yellow, Sadness is blue, Anger is red, Disgust is green, and Fear is purple.
+Each of the emotions in the movie is associated with a color: Joy is yellow, Sadness is blue, Anger is red, Disgust is green, and Fear is purple.
 This has opened a dialogue for talking about other feelings and related feelings.
-Anxiety is the big one for us, so we talked about what colour it should be, and how it’s related to the other feelings.
-Since my daughter loves rainbows (what kid doesn’t like rainbows?), the analogy of feelings as colours has also driven home the point that all these different feelings exist, just like different colours do, and they are all part of the rainbow of life.
+Anxiety is the big one for us, so we talked about what color it should be, and how it’s related to the other feelings.
+Since my daughter loves rainbows (what kid doesn’t like rainbows?), the analogy of feelings as colors has also driven home the point that all these different feelings exist, just like different colors do, and they are all part of the rainbow of life.

 4. It personified emotions so that children can relate to them more easily.